-- Map reading, mapping software (though it would not necessarily have been desirable for all commissioners to know and use full-featured mapping software; see the chapter below on Mapping) - More mapping options (e.g., competing teams? computer-assisted? etc.) - More on state contracting procedures and options, emphasizing the (long) timelines involved; state hiring regulations, especially the use of set job descriptions - Approaches to outreach, especially across the community-based organization landscape (which was home turf for some commissioners and a foreign land for others) - Best practices for anticipating Public Records Act requests; general best practices for staying legally safe and low-risk - General elections training (e.g., the BRIDGE [www.bridge-project.org] and ACE [www.aceproject.org] resources developed by a consortium of international electoral assistance providers and election management bodies)

-A hands-on hypothetical redistricting exercise (akin to a "mock court" in legal training), perhaps using population and COI data from 2020 cycle, and practicing with both and "easy" and a "hard" area; possibly developed with the National Conference of State Legislatures (NCSL)
+- Map reading, mapping software (though it would not necessarily have been desirable for all commissioners to know and use full-featured mapping software; see the chapter below on Mapping) - More mapping options (e.g., competing teams? computer-assisted? etc.) - More on state contracting procedures and options, emphasizing the (long) timelines involved; state hiring regulations, especially the use of set job descriptions - Approaches to outreach, especially across the community-based organization landscape (which was home turf for some commissioners and a foreign land for others) - Best practices for anticipating Public Records Act requests; general best practices for staying legally safe and low-risk - General elections training (e.g., the BRIDGE [bridge-project.org] and ACE [aceproject.org] resources developed by a consortium of international electoral assistance providers and election management bodies) - A hands-on hypothetical redistricting exercise (akin to a "mock court" in legal training), perhaps using population and COI data from an earlier cycle, and practicing with both an "easy" and a "hard" area; possibly developed with the National Conference of State Legislatures (NCSL) - Training on receiving, interpreting, and managing public inputs